Normalizability analysis of the generalized quantum electrodynamics from the causal point of view: Normalizability

 where $D_{a_{r_{j}}b_{s_{j}}}^{\left( +\right) }$ indicates the numerical part of the contraction between the points $x_{r_{j}}$ and $y_{s_{j}}$.
 Also, $a_{r_{j}}$ and $b_{s_{j}}$ are the index of the associated fields into these points, respectively.

 Moreover, we can write the numerical part of the contracted graph \eqref{ContrGr1} using the relative variables

 so that we obtain

-In order to calculate the singular order of the contracted graph, we compute the Fourier transform of its numerical part, \footnote{ A detailed calculation can be found in the Appendix \ref{Sec:B}.} which is given by the convolution
+In order to compute the singular order of the contracted graph, we evaluate the Fourier transform of its numerical part, \footnote{ A detailed calculation can be found in the Appendix \ref{Sec:B}.} which is given by the convolution